gregtwallace/certwarden.com/docs/3_user_interface/5_certificates.md

 ![New Certificate Page](/img/screenshots/certificates_new.png)

-The `Post Processing` contains actions the LeGo server can perform after each issuance or renewal of a certificate.
-More information on these options can be found under [LeGo Client](/docs/using_certificates/lego_client/) and [Post Processing Script / Binary](/docs/using_certificates/post_process_bin/).
+The `Post Processing` contains actions the Cert Warden server can perform after each issuance or renewal of a certificate.
+More information on these options can be found under [Cert Warden Client](/docs/using_certificates/client/) and [Post Processing Script / Binary](/docs/using_certificates/post_process_bin/).

 `CSR Fields` contains other fields that can be customized for the CSR that